3140/MTProxy/README.md

 ## 🔖 Registering Your Proxy

 Once your MTProxy server is up and running go to [@MTProxybot](https://t.me/mtproxybot) and register your proxy with Telegram to gain access to usage statistics and monetization.
+Then set the `TAG` environment variable.

 ## ⚙️ Custom Configuration

+Several options are configurable using environment variables.

+### `SECRET`/`SECRET_COUNT`

 If you need to specify a custom secret (say, if you are deploying multiple proxies with DNS load-balancing), you may pass the `SECRET` environment variable as 16 bytes in lower-case hexidecimals: `docker run ... -e SECRET=00baadf00d15abad1deaa51sbaadcafe mtproxy/mtproxy`